baswenneker/hadoop-java-examples/README.md

 ## Installation

 #### No Hadoop installed
-If you have no Hadoop instance, use (this)[http://baswenneker.github.io/blog/2014/07/09/setting-up-hadoop-using-vagrant.html "Setting up Hadoop using Vagrant"] post to create a virtual environment.
-After you've installed the latest versions of (Vagrant)[http://www.vagrantup.com] and (VirtualBox)[https://www.virtualbox.org], execute the following commands to set up the environment and access the Hadoop node using SSH:
+If you have no Hadoop instance, use [this](http://baswenneker.github.io/blog/2014/07/09/setting-up-hadoop-using-vagrant.html "Setting up Hadoop using Vagrant") post to create a virtual environment.
+After you've installed the latest versions of [Vagrant](http://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org), execute the following commands to set up the environment and access the Hadoop node using SSH:

 ```bash
 $ git clone https://github.com/baswenneker/hadoop-single-node-vagrant.git